mate-app/mate_website/README.md

 * continuus integration and deployment via a github actions pipeline

 ## How To Use
-To clone and run this application, you'll need [Git](https://git-scm.com) and [PHP](https://www.php.net/manual/en/install.php)installed on your computer.
+To clone and run this application, you'll need [Git](https://git-scm.com) and [PHP](https://www.php.net/manual/en/install.php) installed on your computer.
 Then from your command line run:

 ```bash
 # Clone this repository